-First time students must see an advisor before registration.
+All students must see an advisor before registration.
 Students who misrepresent facts on the application for admission will be dropped from the university and their admission cancelled immediately.

-Communications concerning admission should be addressed to the Office of the Registrar, Arkansas State University-Mountain Home, 1600 S. College Street, Mountain Home, AR 72653, or call (870) 508-6104.
+Communications concerning admission should be addressed to the Office of Admissions, Arkansas State University-Mountain Home, 1600 S. College Street, Mountain Home, AR 72653, or call (870) 508-6104.